 *includes anonymous posts

-Discussion actions that are not supported in the Blackboard app at this time include the following.
+These discussion actions are not supported in the Blackboard app at this time.

 - Edit thread